ActivitySim/activitysim/docs/models.rst

 In total, ActivitySim generates three types of output files for each model with shadow pricing:

 - ``trace.shadow_price_<model>_desired_size.csv``
-  The size terms by zone that shadow pricing is attempting to target.
-These usually will match the size terms identified in the land_use input file.
+  The size terms by zone that the ctramp and daysim methods are attempting to target.
+These equal the size term columns in the land use data multiplied by size term coefficients.

 - ``trace.shadow_price_<model>_modeled_size_<iteration>.csv``
   These are the modeled size terms after the iteration of shadow pricing identified by the <iteration> number.
-In other words, these are the predicted choices by zone for the model after the iteration completes.
+In other words, these are the predicted choices by zone and segment for the model after the iteration completes.

 - ``trace.shadow_price_<model>_shadow_prices_<iteration>.csv``
   The actual shadow price for each zone and segment after the <iteration> of shadow pricing.
-This the file that can be used to warm start the shadow pricing mechanism in ActivitySim.
+This is the file that can be used to warm start the shadow pricing mechanism in ActivitySim.

+There are three shadow pricing methods in activitysim: ``ctramp``, ``daysim``, and ``simulation``.
+The first two methods try to match model output with workplace/school location model size terms, while the last method matches model output with actual employment/enrolmment data.

 **shadow_pricing.yaml Attributes**